bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+Express is a Node.js framework it makes building restful API's very easy.
+It is very lightweight and supports a lot of middlewares .

 - [ ] Describe Middleware?
+Middleware are functions which have access to the request and response body.
+They may or may not modify the request and response body based on how these functions are used.
+Middlewares can be used both locally and globally.
 - [ ] Describe a Resource?
+Resource refers to data needed for an application.
+For eg. in our today's assignment there were two resources actions and projects.
 - [ ] What can the API return to help clients know if a request was successful?
+APIs return a status code which tell the client that a request was successful.
+200 stands for OK and 201 for Created.
 - [ ] How can we partition our application into sub-applications?
+We can partition applications by using Router.
+Router helps us write endpoints in different files which ensures modularity.
+Then these endpoints can be imported into the main file and can be used as needed by the clients.
 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.